sannidhisuresh/Telco-Customer-Churn/README.md

 Telco-Customer-Churn

 This project analyzes customer churn for a telecom company and predicts which customers are likely to leave (churn).
-The goal is to identify key factors affecting churn and build a machine learning model for prediction.
+The goal is to identify key factors influencing churn and build a machine learning model for prediction.

 Overview